saurabhpandey51366/Gesture-Recognition-Computer-Vision-/README.md

 5. The recognized gestures will trigger corresponding actions, such as increasing or decreasing the volume.

 ## Configuration
-- **Gesture Mapping:** The gesture-to-action mappings can be customized by editing the gestureControl.py file.
+- **Gesture Mapping**: The gesture-to-action mappings can be customized by editing the gestureControl.py file.
-- **Sensitivity:** Adjust the gesture recognition sensitivity by modifying parameters in the HandTackingModule.py file.
+- **Sensitivity**: Adjust the gesture recognition sensitivity by modifying parameters in the HandTackingModule.py file.

 ## Acknowledgements
 - Special thanks to the OpenCV and Mediapipe communities for their excellent libraries.